snowykr/snx-simulator/README.md

 ## Overview

-SN-X Simulator is a CPU simulator implementing the SN/X architecture in Python.
+SN-X Simulator is a Python toolchain (assembler, static analyzer, and simulator) for the **SN/X architecture**, a 16-bit educational RISC processor designed by **Naohiko Shimizu**.

+This document includes a concise technical summary of the SN/X architecture and this Python implementation.

 ## Requirements